 $3/ child age 6-15; Free for children 5 and younger.

-Additional fees apply for pier fishing, overnight camping and certain park programs.
+Additional charges apply for pier fishing, overnight camping and certain park programs.
 Please visit the corresponding pages on this website for specifics.

 Days and Hours of Operation